 Hang Out Yoga

 An Unclear History

-Currently, the earliest record we can find of a device similar to this was developed in the US in 2001 by the Physical Therapist, Antonio ‘Tone’ Cardenas and originally dubbed the "Yoga Swing", now known as the "Omni Gym”.
-On the island of Bali in Indonesia the "Gravotonics Yoga Swing & Exercise System" was launched in 2003 owned and managed by Kerrie Neal but recently purchased by Paul Jenkin.
-"YOGABODY" Founder, Lucas Rockwood first discovered inversion slings in 2004 while living in Thailand and spent three years working on a practice he then dubbed the “Yoga Trapeze®”.
-Besides a few design and dimensional differences such as the length of the three straps and size of the main sling these all pretty much are the same device that Tone Cardenas created.
+A device similar to the yoga sling we use in both Aerial Yoga & Yoga Trapeze was developed in the US by the Physical Therapist, Antonio ‘Tone’ Cardenas, in 2001 and originally dubbed the "Yoga Swing", now known as the "Omni Gym".
+At around same time the "Gravotonics Yoga Swing & Exercise System" was created in 2003 on the island of Bali in Indonesia owned now and managed by Kerrie Neal.
+"YOGABODY" Founder, Lucas Rockwood first discovered inversion slings in 2004 while living in Thailand and frustrated by the design of early models spent three years developing the Yoga Trapeze.

+Hang Out Yoga